Fetching Bank Data: Open Finance Enablement

 Branding Requirements

-- Open Finance payment flows must follow Al Tareq branding rules defined by CBUAE / Nebras.
+- Open Finance data sharing flows must follow Al Tareq branding rules defined by CBUAE / Nebras.

 - The Lean SDK automatically applies compliant Al Tareq branding for all Open Finance–initiated flows.